francescazhang92/510-FinalProject/README.md

 so please download the two csv files in the data folder as well.

 Package dependencies are listed in the requirements.txt.
-To install them , type pip install -r requirements.txt in the command line in the main directory.
+To install them , type python3 -m pip install -r requirements.txt in the command line in the main directory.

 Before running the visualization code, make sure covid_news_recent